Student Conduct Process - Interim

 2.2.
 Drugs, Drug Paraphernalia, and Other Controlled Substances: Possessing, using, distributing, buying, selling, facilitating a sale, delivering, manufacturing, and/or abusing illicit or illegally obtained substances.
 Misusing prescription or counterfeit drugs.
 Consuming, including huffing or sniffing, any substance not intended for such use.
 Possessing or using drug paraphernalia.

 2.3.
 Endangerment: Acting in a manner that could or did endanger or injure a person or the ECU community.
-Examples of endangerment include, but are not limited to, fighting, operating a vehicle while under the influence of alcohol or drugs, and engaging in non-consensual sexual contact.
+Examples of endangerment include, but are not limited to, fighting, or operating a vehicle while under the influence of alcohol or drugs, and distributing drugs (on or off campus) to members of the University community.

 2.4.
-Harassment, Threats, Bullying or Intimidation: Directing action toward a particular individual or group in a manner which is unwelcome and, under the totality of the circumstances, is so severe or pervasive, and objectively offensive that it undermines and/or detracts from the target's academic pursuits, participation in University-sponsored activities, or employment effectively denying equal access to University resources and opportunities.
+Harassment, Threats, Bullying or Intimidation: Directing action toward a particular individual or group in a manner which is unwelcome, and under the totality of the circumstances, is so severe or pervasive, and objectively offensive that it undermines and/or detracts from the target individual’s academic pursuits, participation in University-sponsored activities, or employment, effectively denying equal access to University resources and opportunities.

 2.4.1.
-Engaging in conduct directed at a specific person, group, or entity in a manner that would cause a reasonable person to fear for one's safety, the safety of others, or the loss of or damage to property or that is defamatory.
+The objective standard is whether the conduct was directed at a specific person, group, or entity in a manner that would cause a reasonable person to fear for one's safety, the safety of others, or the loss of or damage to property or that is defamatory.

 2.4.2.
-East Carolina University will also enforce the University of North Carolina Policy 700.4.2, which states:
+East Carolina University will also enforce the University of North Carolina System Policy 700.4.2, which states:

 184.108.40.206.
-No student shall threaten, coerce, harass or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of a constitutionally valid University policy, while on University premises or at University-sponsored activities based upon the person's race, color, religion, national origin, gender, sexual orientation, gender-identity, creed, disability, or veteran status.
+No student shall threaten, coerce, harass or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of a constitutionally valid University policy, while on University premises or at University- sponsored activities based in whole or in part upon any of the following protected statuses: race, color, religion, sex, sexual orientation, gender-identity, national origin, age, disability, genetic information, or veteran status.

 220.127.116.11.
 No student shall engage in unlawful harassment leading to a hostile environment.
 Unlawful harassment includes conduct that creates a hostile environment by meeting the following criteria.
 It is:

-b. based upon the person's race, color, religion, national origin, gender, sexual orientation, gender-identity, creed, disability, or veteran status;
+b.
+Based in whole or in part upon any of the following protected statuses: race, color, religion, sex, sexual orientation, gender-identity, national origin, age, disability, genetic information, or veteran status;

 2.5.
-Hazing: Acting in a manner that would subject another student to physical injury or mental or emotional harm as part of an initiation, or as a criterion of membership, into any organized University group, including any society, military groups, athletic team, fraternity or sorority, or other similar group.
+Hazing: Acting in a manner that would subject another student to physical injury or mental or emotional harm as part of an initiation, or as a criterion of initial or continued membership, into any organized University group, including any society, military groups, athletic team, fraternity or sorority, or other similar group.
 Planning or preparing to engage in hazing activity is also a violation of the Code.
 The expressed or implied consent of participants will not prevent disciplinary action.
+(For more information, see Procedures for Reports Against Student Organizations under Additional References.)

 2.6.
-Weapons: Possessing, distributing, using, manufacturing, assembling, storing, transporting, selling, purchasing, or acquiring any weapons as defined in this policy on property owned or controlled by the University, including ECU vehicles is a violation of the Code, with the exception of a handgun possessed pursuant to a concealed handgun permit and stored according to law.
-Possessing any illegal weapons, including nuclear/biological/chemical weapons, or home-made weapons, either on- or off-campus.
+Weapons: Possessing, distributing, using, manufacturing, assembling, storing, transporting, selling, purchasing, or acquiring any weapons as defined in this Regulation on property owned or controlled by the University, including ECU vehicles is a violation of the Code, with the exception of a handgun possessed pursuant to a concealed handgun permit and stored according to law.
+Possessing, either on- or off-campus, any illegal weapons, including nuclear/biological/chemical weapons, or home-made weapons.
 This provision also applies to students on the way to and present at any off-campus curricular and extracurricular activity sponsored by the University.
 Illegally concealing any weapon is a violation of the Code.

 2.6.1.
 Weapons include, but are not limited to, objects defined in the “Regulation Concerning Weapons on Campus”.
 Examples of weapons are: guns, rifles, pistols, bb guns, air rifles, air pistols, paintball guns, crossbows, arrows, fireworks, dynamite, bombs, grenades, mines, powerful explosives, bullets or ammunition cartridges, nunchuks, slingshots, leaded canes, blackjacks, metallic knuckles, martial arts weapons, throwing stars, Kamas, axes, razor blades, ice picks, dirks, daggers, swords, bowie knives, switchblade knives, butterfly knives, other knives with blades three or more inches in length, tasers, and stun guns.